robert2100-08-16/Sphere-Space-Station-Earth-ONE-and-Beyond/sphere-space-station-earth-one-and-beyond.md

 \newpage

-### 8.4.7 Appendix B: Backlog Potential Developments
+### 8.4.Appendix B: Backlog Potential Developments

 This appendix consolidates potential developments across Governance, Outreach, Engineering, Science, Economics, and Operations.
 It serves as a living, prioritized repository that evolves independently of the main chapters, offering a stable and referenceable source for future work.
 Pointer subsections in the respective chapters link to the most relevant backlog items, keeping the primary narrative streamlined while enabling deeper exploration.